How to adapt goals in a time of crisis

-An effective performance management process should create a shared understanding about what needs to be achieved at an organizational level.
+An effective performance management process should create a shared understanding of what needs to be achieved at an organizational level.
 It should also make clear what individuals or teams have to do, learn, and develop to be successful within that context.
 Unfortunately, more often than not, this isn’t the case when it comes to performance management.

 The importance of goals during a crisis

-It can lead to better long-term decisions.
+- It can lead to better long-term decisions.
 Research focusing on how executives handle crises has shown that those who handle crises well take a broader outlook and longer-term view.
-This demonstrates that they trust their teams to make decisions, ensure that people know what is expected of them, and what they can expect from others.
+This demonstrates that they trust their teams to make decisions and ensure that people know what is expected of them and what they can expect from others.
 Goal setting is also a critical component of the evaluation and development process, meaning that we should adjust as necessary to maintain some sort of performance process.
 While COVID-19 will pass, it’s unclear exactly when it’ll happen.
 Maintaining key aspects of the evaluation process will serve us when decisions around promotions and compensation adjustments inevitably need to be made.

 Considerations when adjusting goals